carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 $ kbld -f nginx-bitnami-repo/packages/ --imgpkg-lock-output nginx-bitnami-repo/.imgpkg/images.yml
 ```

-We will push the bundle onto repository using `imgpkg`.
+We will push the bundle into the repository using `imgpkg`.

 ```bash
 $ imgpkg push -b ${REPO_HOST}/packages/nginx-bitnami-repo:1.0.0 -f nginx-bitnami-repo